 My work in the area of clinical research and institutional review boards (IRBs) includes due diligence reviews during hospital mergers, FDA audits, reporting, program evaluation, and compliance of IRB and research programs for academic medical centers and community hospitals.
 I successfully prepare and advise clients during FDA audits, assist with the integration of research activities into compliance programs and electronic health records and digital implementation, perform HIPAA compliance assessments, and provide training and education to IRBs.

 I understand the pressures of general counsel who face increased budgetary demands and the need to adapt to changes in the health care industry.
-As we move toward pay-for-performance arrangements, care coordination, and digital health solutions, my prior experiences provide valuable insight into where the health care industry is heading both nationally and internationally.
+As we move toward value-based care, care coordination, and digital health solutions, my prior experiences provide valuable insight into where the health care industry is heading both nationally and internationally.

 Sarah Swank is a national speaker, author, and thought leader in supporting organizations to navigate the rapid changes occurring in health care, including payment reform, ACOs, telehealth, and artificial intelligence.
 Sarah continues to be an innovator in the health care arena, having presented and authored on various topics, including serving as the first speaker at both HIMSS and the American Telemedicine Association on ACOs as well as the first professional to speak on telehealth issues with the American Health Lawyer Association.
 A selection of her standout presentations and publications over the years include the following: